French court clears XPO to press ahead with Norbert merger

 With assets under management of $26 billion, Elliott has a history of building up minority stakes in takeover targets to make the buyer pay an improved price.

-Separately, Elliott has also built up a stake in Alcatel-Lucent ALUA.PA, which is the target of a 15.6 billion euro takeover offer from Finnish rival Nokia NOK1V.HE, according to regulatory filings.
+Separately, Elliott has also built up a stake in Alcatel-Lucent, which is the target of a 15.6 billion euro takeover offer from Finnish rival Nokia, according to regulatory filings.

 It has simultaneously built up a short position in Nokia.